agence-gaya/static_404/README.md

     }
     ```

+2. Do not generate static 404 pages for domain records with a redirect

+In a website with multiple sys_domain records with redirects, you can generate 404 pages for all domains by disabling this option

 ## Troubleshootings

 If the clearCache command takes too long or never ends, check the TYPO3's log and/or the webserver's error log.
 Maybe the extension is misconfigured or maybe your server can't reach itself (check your /etc/hosts file).

 ## Credits
-&copy; 2013 GAYA La Nouvelle Agence [http://www.gaya.fr/]
+&copy; 2016 GAYA La Nouvelle Agence [http://www.gaya.fr/]